 The United States-Mexico border historically has been characterized by its isolation from the core of both nations.
 The United States side has viewed the border as a place of lawlessness, poverty, backwardness, and ethnic difference, physically and culturally distant from either the Midwestern "heartlands" or the urban "melting pots.' ' Mexicans, too, traditionally dismissed their northern borderlanders as pocho, tainted by their proximity to the United States.
 Margaret Montoya captures the view from both sides: "Border towns everywhere are different, incorporating the characteristics of the nation-states they link together, but nowhere are they as distinct from their respective core zones as along the United States/Mexico border."

-Larson, Jane E.
+Jane E. Larson,

-"Informality, Illegality, and Inequality,"
+Informality, Illegality, and Inequality,

-Available at: http://digitalcommons.law.yale.edu/ylpr/vol20/iss1/4
+Available at: https://digitalcommons.law.yale.edu/ylpr/vol20/iss1/4